makersacademy/frontend-api-challenge/README.md

 * Next, start coding with first test for chitterModel.js

 * Two tests added, add code to chitterModel.js to solve.
+Repeat!